google-research/mood-board-search/README.md

 ## Contributors

-This is not an official Google product, but an experiment that was a collaborative effort by friends from Nord Projects and Google Brain, Mural, and PAIR teams at Google.
+This is not an officially supported Google product, but an experiment that was a collaborative effort by friends from Nord Projects and Google Brain, Mural, and PAIR teams at Google.

 - [Nord Projects](https://github.com/nordprojects)
 - [Been Kim](https://github.com/BeenKim)